-Our DNA provides instructions to make every part of our body.. but we still don't know exactly how it works.
+Our DNA provides instructions to make every part of our body... but we still don't know exactly how it works.

 Things we don't understand about our genome

 So why do we have so few genes?
-In fact, we don't even have one for each of the basic proteins we require.
-This isn't as big a problem as it sounds though- the process by which genes produce proteins isn't a simple 1 to 1 relationship.
-One gene can be rearranged to provide information about more than one protein, for example.
+We don't even have one for each of the basic proteins we require.
+In fact, protein-coding sequences account for only a very small fraction of the genome (approximately 1.5%).
+This isn't as big a problem as it sounds though – genes don't code 1 for each protein.
+One gene can be rearranged to provide information about several proteins, for example.
 The complexity of the process, however, means it is still not fully understood.

 The fact that we can hold enough data in so few genes is, in itself, incredible.
-It is thought that interactions between DNA, RNA, proteins and chemicals all affect when and where a gene will be turned on or 'expressed' This allows huge complexity to emerge from a relatively small number of genes.
+It is thought that interactions between DNA, RNA, proteins and chemicals all affect when and where a gene will be turned on or expressed.
+This allows huge complexity to emerge from a relatively small number of genes.
 How exactly this works, however, is poorly understood.
 Recent advancements have suggested that something known as 'alternative splicing' may be involved.
 This is a system by which different parts of the gene are activated at different times, and it is the combination, rather than the specific region, that code for proteins.
 But even this doesn't give us the full picture of how you can build something as complicated as a human being from such limited instructions.